AAZZIOUI/Sales_Forecast/README.md

 ### create artifacts folder
 This is where we will be storing all kinds of data: Raw, Processed, Validated, Archived ...etc.

+### create dvc.yaml file
+This is where we will be adding dvc stages (DAG)

+### create params.yaml file
+This file is responsible for all training parameters: seed, test size, hyperparams...etc

+## STEP 3: Data validation: